ant-design/ant-design/docs/spec/layout.en-US.md

 List is a way to display information in parallel.
 A well designed list can be helpful for users to read basic information and perform corresponding operations quickly.
 Therefore, the "readability" and "operability" of a list are the keys to the design.
 For this propose, we recommend you to:

-- identify the importance of information accordingly and show nothing but key information as well as the corresponding operations.
+- Identify the importance of information accordingly and show nothing but key information as well as the corresponding operations.
-- fold secondary information or put it into the details page.
+- Fold secondary information or put it into the details page.
 It allows a user to access information in a progressive way when the content is too complex.

 ### Table page